LingbinBian/BCPD1.0/README.md

-# This is a pipeline for tfMRI GLM analysis (FSL, shell), Bayesian change-point detection and brain state estimation (MATLAB Code).
+# This is a pipeline for tfMRI GLM analysis (FSL, shell), Bayesian change-point detection, and brain state estimation (MATLAB Code).
 # If the time seires have been extracted, skip Section 1 and go to Section 2 & 3.
 #
 # Version 1.0